Picsart-AI-Research/VideoINR-Continuous-Space-Time-Super-Resolution/README.md

 # VideoINR

-This repository contains the official implementation for LIIF introduced in the following paper:
+This repository contains the official implementation for VideoINR introduced in the following paper:

 [**VideoINR: Learning Video Implicit Neural Representation for Continuous Space-Time Super-Resolution**](http://zeyuan-chen.com/VideoINR/)